One Big Beautiful Bill Act Information

 | Legacy Parent PLUS Borrower* | COA minus any other financial aid | N/A |

-*Legacy Provisions: Parents who have borrowed a Federal Parent PLUS Loan for a dependent student prior to 7/1/2026, while the student was enrolled in a credentialed program, may be able to continue to borrow under current loan limits for up to three additional years or until program is completed, whichever is shorter.
+*Legacy Provisions: Parents who have borrowed a Federal Parent PLUS Loan for a dependent student prior to 7/1/2026, while the student was enrolled in a credentialed program, may be able to continue to borrow under current loan limits for up to three additional years in the same program or once they have reached the published program length (remaining time to credential), whichever is shorter.
 The student must remain continuously enrolled in the same degree program at the institution.

-- New borrowers will be required to select from one of the following repayment plans
+- New borrowers will be required to select from one of the following two new repayment plans

 - Repayment Assistance Plan (RAP): Monthly payments will be based on your income.